Core Faculty Member

 Margo Fuchs Knill

-Margo Fuchs Knill is Professor, Dean of the Masters Program, Division of Arts, Health and Society at the European Graduate School EGS and is also a founding faculty member.
-She is a former Assistant Professor at Lesley University, Cambridge, MA.
+Margo Fuchs Knill is Professor, Dean of the Division of Arts, Health and Society at the European Graduate School EGS, and also a founding faculty member.
+She is a former Ass.
+Professor at Lesley University, Cambridge, MA.

-She is a registered therapist and play therapist supervisor, certified Expressive Arts therapist and a licensed mental health counselor.
-Margo Fuchs Knill works in private practice and teaches at training institutes in Europe and the USA.
+She has been a psychotherapist ASP since 1995, a registered poetry therapist and mentor supervisor RPT as of 1993, certified Expressive Arts therapist and a licensed mental health counselor since 1992.
+Margo Fuchs Knill works in private practice and teaches internationally at cooperating universities, as well as partner institutes in Europe, Russia, USA, Latin America, India, Turkey, China Hong Kong.

 In 1979 she immigrated to Cambridge, Massachusetts for her postgraduate studies (CAGS) in Intermodal Expressive Arts Therapy at Lesley University.
 She was lucky to study with the original faculty of the Arts Institute.
 Her primary mentors were Shaun McNiff, Elizabeth McKim, Norma Canner and Paolo J. Knill.
 She completed her Ph.D. in Psychology and the Arts at Union Institute.

 Margo Fuchs Knill is a poet, writer and visual artist.
-Her early drawings and paintings are published in the book Season-ing Life.
-She is the author of Im Zeitknoten bleibt das Ja; To Day, and numerous publications.
-She is the co-author of Minstrels of Soul: Intermodal Expressive Therapy and a contibutor to Foundations of Expressive Arts Therapy.
+Her early drawings and paintings are published in her book Season-ing Life.
+She is a member of A*dS (Swiss association for authors).
+Together with H. Barba and P. Knill, she is the co-author of Minstrels of Soul: Intermodal Expressive Therapy and a contributor to Foundations of Expressive Arts Therapy.
+Her latest textbook, co-authored by Sally Atkins is Poetry in Expressive Arts.
+Supporting Resilience through Poetic Writing (2020).
+She published numerous poetry books, her latest is Von nun an (2019).

-Her teaching experience encompasses a wide range: developmental psychology, health and illness (psychopathology and salutogenesis), language and discourse, supervision, advanced clinical training, MA research colloquium, poetry, creative writing, biographic work, introduction to Intermodal Expressive Arts, the Expressive Arts' philosophical base and Expressive Arts methods.
+Her teaching experience encompasses a wide range of areas: developmental psychology, health and illness (psychopathology and salutogenesis), language and discourse, supervision, advanced clinical training, MA research colloquium, poetry, creative writing, biographic work, introduction to Intermodal Expressive Arts, the Expressive Arts' philosophical base and Expressive Arts methods.

-Her primary interest is in demonstrating how poetry serves as another manner of thinking, a "weapon of peace", and a medium to instill hope.
+Her primary interest is in demonstrating how poetry in expressive arts serves as another manner of thinking, a "weapon of peace", and a medium to instill hope.
 It is her passion to help students develop an Arts-oriented and Arts-based attitude as professionals, and to expand their own style.